 Details of the application should contain the job title, hours of work, salary and state that DBS checks are necessary.
 Contact name and telephone number.
 There should be a closing date for application.
 The advert is to be placed

-Upon receiving a request for an application form, the chairperson should send application forms (photocopy out of PATA pack) with a covering letter reminding the applicant of the closing date.
+Upon receiving a request for an application form, the Manager should send application packs: Safeguarding statement, Application form, Role description,Person specification, Self-disclosure and Reference form, with a covering letter reminding the applicant of the closing date.

 Sort through the applicants

 We welcome applications from all sections of the community.
 Applicants will be considered on the basis of their suitability for the vacancy, regardless of age, gender, culture, religious belief, ethnic origin, disability, gender reassignment, pregnancy and maternity, sexual orientation, marital status or civil partnerships. (inclusion, Diversity and Equality policy)

 The chairperson, secretary and treasurer need to sort through the applications after the closing date and decide which applicants seem most suitable for the vacancy.